When it comes to banking, you have a choice.

 With a variety of features and benefits we provide our members with a wide range of financial services.

-Our 18 employees provide our members with a wide range of financial services.
+Our member driven team provides our members with a wide range of financial services.
 As of February 15, 2005, our Charter was amended to open membership to: Persons who live, work, worship, or attend school in, and businesses and other legal entities located in Onondaga County, New York.

 Our goal is not to be the biggest credit union, although we are in the top 10% nationally, but best in meeting our members' financial needs.
 Members find that our savings and certificate rates are consistently above market rates and our loan rates usually beat the competition.
 Our fees are nominal in comparison to commercial alternatives and our service is personal and understanding.